 Resume Builder offers free, HR-approved resume templates to help you create a professional resume in minutes.

 This resume emphasizes both leadership and expertise, showcasing the candidate's ability to coach others while delivering exceptional patient care.
 Key skills like operational streamlining and training development help position this candidate as a valuable asset to any hospital looking to improve its therapy team’s effectiveness.
-To learn more about creating resumes for leadership roles, check out resume outline examples.
+Read our advice on using the best resume formats to make your experience stand out.

 This resume demonstrates the candidate’s ability to deliver patient-centered care, with a focus on sports medicine and orthopedic recovery.
 By highlighting collaboration with interdisciplinary teams and leadership in training new physical therapists, it effectively communicates the candidate’s ability to enhance clinical practices and improve patient outcomes.
 For more guidance on emphasizing technical skills on your resume, check out technical skills for a resume.